HOME

 Recent/Current Projects:

-Macbeth, Repertory Theatre of St. Louis
+Hamlet, Repertory Theatre of St. Louis

-The Miracle Worker, Syracuse Stage
+Deathtrap, Syracuse Stage

 Background photo: Jim Poulos, Amadeus, Repertory Theatre of St. Louis (Photo: Jerry Naunheim, Jr.)

-Splash Page photos (l-r): Jacques Roy; Chris Sheard, Andrew Carlson; David Kortemeier; Tarah Flanagan; Bobby Steggert; Jim Poulos, Elizabeth Stanley; Timothy D. Stickney
+Welcome slider: Jacques Roy; Chris Sheard, Andrew Carlson; David Kortemeier; Tarah Flanagan; Bobby Steggert; Jim Poulos, Elizabeth Stanley; Timothy D. Stickney

 About Paul